Here’s a few examples of how I may help YOU…

-I’m Dan Gardoqui (he-him) and I live with my family near the Maine seacoast – lands that have been inhabited by indigenous people for over 12,000 years.
-Specifically, this land is the traditional territory of the Accominta People of the Penacook Tribe of the Wabanaki Confederacy – at least, that’s what I’ve learned – but much indigenous history has been altered, erased and whitewashed, so it may inaccurate.
+I’m Dan Gardoqui and I live with my family near the Maine seacoast – lands that have been inhabited by indigenous people for at least 12,000 years: specifically, traditional lands of the Accominta People of the Penacook Tribe of the Wabanaki Confederacy.
+That’s what I’ve learned in my research – but much indigenous history has been altered, erased and whitewashed, so it may inaccurate.
 If you know different, please let me know – as I’m always open to learning more.

-Wabanaki peoples have stewarded this land for countless generations and continue to live here today, despite centuries of the devastating cultural and individual effects of colonization.
+Wabanaki peoples have stewarded this land for countless generations and continue to live here today, despite centuries of the devastating effects of colonization.
 I affirm their inherent sovereignty in this territory, support their efforts for land and water protection and restoration and for cultural healing and recovery.
-In addition to acknowledging this important history, I’m also committed to learning to be a helpful ally of the indigenous people of this place.
+In addition to acknowledging this important and disturbing history, I’m committed to learning to be a helpful ally of the indigenous people of this place.
 To learn more and support Wabanaki health, wellness & self-determination, please support:

 Life’s a journey…let me be YOUR Guide

 For over 30 years, I’ve been a student, teacher, observer and active participant in the natural world.
 At Lead with Nature, I bring that experience in service as YOUR guide, helping YOU reach YOUR goals while connecting with the many healing powers of nature.
-To see my CV (e.g. presentations, publications, awards, etc) click here.
+To see my resume, click here.